 - tag @getintoteaching on Twitter and we’ll retweet your event

 Tell us about your event and we can publish it on Get into Teaching.
-We can send an email, on your behalf and at no cost to you, inviting people in your area to your event.
 Use our what’s on where form to let us know.

 As well as running your own events, try to attend our Train to Teach roadshow.
 These are regional events held throughout the year.
 Last year they attracted more than 6,000 prospective candidates.